kstenerud/concise-encoding/cbe-specification.md

 ### Reference

-A reference is a shorthand used in place of an actual object to indicate that it is the same object as the one marked with the given tag value (it's much like a pointer, with the tag value acting as a labeled address).
+A reference is a shorthand used in place of an actual object to indicate that it is the same object as the one marked with the given tag name (it's much like a pointer, with the tag name acting as a labeled address).
 References can be useful for keeping the size down when there is repeating information in your document, or for following DRY principles in a configuration document.
 One could also use URI references as an include mechanism, whereby parts of a document are stored in separate locations, although such a mechanism is beyond the scope of this document.

+Note: Unlike other pseudo-objects, references can be used just like regular objects (for example, `(begin-map) ("a key") (reference) (end-container)` is valid).

-A reference begins with the reference type (0x98), followed by either a [tag value](#tag-value) or a [URI](#uri).
+A reference begins with the reference type (0x98), followed by either a [tag name](#tag-name) or a [URI](#uri).

 Rules:

- * A reference with a [tag value](#tag-value) must refer to another object previously declared in the same document (local reference).
+ * A reference with a [tag name](#tag-name) must refer to another object previously declared in the same document (local reference).
  * Forward references within a document are not allowed (all referenced tags must be declared earlier in the document).
  * Recursive references are allowed.
  * A reference with a URI must point to:
    - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
-   - A tag value inside another CBE or CTE document, using the fragment section of the URI as a tag identifier
+   - A tag name inside another CBE or CTE document, using the fragment section of the URI as a tag identifier
  * An implementation may choose to follow URI references, but care must be taken when doing this, as there are security implications when following unknown links.
  * An implementation may choose to simply pass along a URI as-is, leaving it up to the user to resolve it or not.
  * References to dead or invalid URI links are not considered invalid per se.
-How this situation is handled is implementation specific, and should be fully specified in the implementation of your use case.
+How this situation is handled is implementation specific, and must be fully specified in the implementation of your use case.

 Examples: